kiks12/OOP-midterms-cartesian-plane/README.md

     - calculate the distance between two points

+##Utility Functions
-Utility Functions (Utility functions are used inside methods.
+(Utility functions are used inside methods.
 Reusable codes):

+###__getPointXandYCoordinates()
-- __getPointXandYCoordinates - will only ask the user for x and y coordinates for a point.
+This will only ask the user for x and y coordinates for a point.

+###__getPointName()
-- __getPointName - will ask the user for a point name.
+This will ask the user for a point name.

+###__getPointFromIndex(index: int)
-- __getPointFromIndex(index: int) - this will return the point in the given index from listOfPoints
+This will return the point in the given index from listOfPoints

+###__getPointFromName(name: str)
-- __getPointFromName(name: str) - this will return the point in which the name of the point is equal to the argument
+This will return the point in which the name of the point is equal to the argument

-- __askUserForPoints(numberOfPoints: int)
+###__askUserForPoints(numberOfPoints: int)
-    - this function will ask the user which points to be used depending on the given numberOfPoints.
-If numberOfPoints is 3 then this function will only ask for 3 inputs
-    - will return the inputs of the user in an array/list. i.e. [a, b] for name or [0, 3] for index
+This function will ask the user which points to be used depending on the given numberOfPoints.
+If numberOfPoints is 3 then this function will only ask for 3 inputs.
+This will return the inputs of the user in an array/list. i.e. [a, b] for name or [0, 3] for index

 ```python
 # if you want to ask users which points to use for, example, solving the distance